Skalonzy/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 9 - Write a function that prints the 9 times table, starting with 0.
 Task 10 - Write a function that adds two integers and returns the result.
 Task 11 - Write a function that prints all natural numbers from n to 98, followed by a new line.
+Task 12 - Write a function that prints the n times table, starting with 0.